-Beat the Box is a two-stage padel format that splits players into small groups (called boxes) of four, runs a mini round-robin within each box, and then regroups everyone by finishing position for a second stage.
-The result is a structured session where the strongest players from every box end up facing each other in the Gold box, while everyone else continues competing at their level.
+Beat the Box is a two-stage padel format that splits players into boxes of 4 or 6, runs a mini round-robin within each box, and then regroups everyone by Stage 1 performance for a second stage.
+The result is a structured session where players see both their overall standing and the box they reached.
 It sits nicely between the free-flowing social feel of Americano and the rigidity of a bracketed tournament.

 How Beat the Box Works